SoftwareHeritage/swh-graph/docs/api.rst

     Performs a graph traversal and returns explored nodes or paths (in the order of the traversal).

-    :param string src: starting node specified as a SWH PID
+    :param string src: starting node specified as a SWHID

     :query string edges: edges types the traversal can follow; default to ``"*"``